intel/AALSDK/valapps/readme.md

 ### The wafu Library
 The wafu library is a thin wrapper around the AALSDK and encapsulates common client side APIs including callbacks required for interfacing with the AAL runtime.
 Motivation for creating the wafu library stems from the:
-* The desire to have a simplifed API for developing AAL tests
+* The desire to have a simplified API for developing AAL tests
 * Eliminating boiler-plate code used when developing AAL tests
 * A flexible and dynamic framework that can have service parameters defined in text files